sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

   * ``superset init``

- To start a development web server on port 8088, use -p to bind to another port using Gunicorn
+ To start a development web server on port 8088, using Gunicorn use below command

  * ``gunicorn -b 0.0.0.0:8088 --limit-request-line 0 --limit-request-field_size 0 "superset.app:create_app()"``